cfpb/design-manual/guides/accessible-interfaces.md

 <div class="content-33 content-first">

-#### Create text content that is machine and human-readable
+#### Create text content that is machine- and human-readable

 </div>

 <div class="content-67 content-last">

 - Specify the language of the content in a machine-readable way.
 Generally, this means using `<html lang="en-us">` or the equivalent for another language.
-This ensures that screen readers will use the correct pronunciation and help with translation software.
+This will help with translation software and ensures that screen readers will use the correct pronunciation.
 - If part of a document is in a different language from the overall language of the document, specify this with something like `<span lang="fr">`.
-- Where possible, provide a way for users to find definitions of unusual words and phrases especially jargon.
+- Where possible, provide a way for users to find definitions of unusual words and phrases, especially jargon.
 - Make the meaning of abbreviations and acronyms available, either directly in the text, such as “Consumer Financial Protection Bureau (CFPB)”, or in a machine-readable way, like `<abbr title="Consumer Financial Protection Bureau">CFPB</abbr>)`.
-- Write text to the eighth-grade comprehension level, excluding proper names and titles, where possible.
+- Write text to an eighth-grade comprehension level, excluding proper names and titles, where possible.
 If that is not an option, provide a simplified version of the text nearby.
-- In the cases of hard-to-pronounce words, consider including the pronunciation.
+- For hard-to-pronounce words, consider including the pronunciation.

 </div>